 - 2.98.
 For certain programmes and awards, a student may be permitted to spend up to one developmental year excepting the first year and the final semester at another institution of university status in the United Kingdom or abroad.
 This study shall replace study at QMUL, and be known as an exchange or study abroad period.
 Permission to undertake an exchange or study abroad period shall be granted in accordance with procedures approved by Senate, or its delegated authority. - 2.99.
+In order to undertake an exchange or study abroad period, a student must have passed all modules from developmental years prior to the exchange or study abroad period, and have achieved a weighted average mark of 60.0 or higher (up to the relevant point in the weightings 1:3:6:6 (years 1:2:3:4)). - 2.100.
 Results achieved for modules taken during an exchange or study abroad period shall count towards the award of the University or QMUL for which a student is registered.
-The results achieved may be subject to rescaling and weighting to bring them into line with equivalent marks and results awarded by QMUL; scaling and weighting methods shall be approved by Senate, or its delegated authority, and shall be subject to frequent periodic review.
+The results achieved may be subject to rescaling and weighting to bring them into line with equivalent marks and results awarded by QMUL; scaling and weighting methods shall be approved by Senate, or its delegated authority, and shall be subject to frequent periodic review. - 2.101.
+The regulations of the host institution shall apply while a student is completing a study abroad or exchange period.
+In cases where an institution does not offer resits and a student fails: - i.
+A student studying abroad for semester one may, on their return to QMUL, 'retake' up to 30 failed credits in addition to the prescribed semester two diet the student will take new modules, but these will count (in place of the resits) as the second and final attempt, and the module marks will be capped to the minimum pass mark.
+Retakes attract additional pro rata tuition fees. - ii.
+A student studying abroad for the full year may 'retake' the year at QMUL the student will take new modules, but these will count (in place of the resits) as the second and final attempt, and the module marks will be capped to the minimum pass mark.
+Retakes attract additional pro rata tuition fees.